-Prerequisites: BUSN 170 with a grade of C or better, or equivalent, or work experience in RIM and Microsoft ® Access and Microsoft ® PowerPoint or instructor approval.

-BUSN 277 International Business Protocol (3)

-Presents international business protocol differences among countries and develops the skills to identify and understand these differences in a business environment.
+Prerequisites: ENG 22 or ENG 24 or equivalent with a grade of C or better or instructor's approval.
+Program: Business Technology BUSN 277: International Business Protocol Presents international business protocol differences among countries and develops the skills to identify and understand these differences in a business environment.

-Prerequisite: ENG 22 or ENG 24 or equivalent with a grade of C or better or instructor's approval.
+Prerequisites: ENG 22 or ENG 24 or equivalent with a grade of C or better or instructor's approval.
+Program: Business Technology

-BUSN 279 International Business Analysis (3)
+BUSN 279: International Business Analysis